โ† Back to koji-lens

 What's added in the Pro plan?

-The Pro plan, launching late May 2026, will add cloud sync (unlimited history) / multi-device sync / CSV / JSON export / weekly / monthly email reports, and more.
+The Pro plan, launching July 1, 2026, will add cloud sync (unlimited history) / multi-device sync / CSV / JSON export / weekly / monthly email reports, and more.
 All Free plan features remain available.
 Get notified at the waitlist.

 Where do I report bugs or feature requests?